bchimborazo/sqlite_pandas_dbs/README.md

 # HHA 507 Assignment 2: Single-Table Patient Roster in SQLite
 - Name: Blanca Chimborazo-Reyes
-- This assignment involved building a SQLite database from a schema using Python.
+- In this assignment, I create a SQLite database from a schema using Python.
 I imported data from a CSV file (patients.csv) and executed SQL queries to examine various aspects of the data, including diagnoses and procedure codes.

 ## How To Recreate the Database
 - Install dependencies